rust-lang/rfcs/text/3334-niche.md

 unsigned integers.
 The unsigned integers may use any integer base representation (decimal, hex, binary, octal), but must not have a type suffix.
-The unsigned integers are interpreted as the bit patterns in memory corresponding to the representation of the non-ZST field.
+The unsigned integers are interpreted as the bit patterns in memory corresponding to the representation of the field.
 For instance, a struct with a float field could specify one or more NaN values as a niche using the integer representation of those values.

 The attribute `#[niche]` may only appear on a struct declaration.
-The struct must contain exactly one field of a non-zero-sized type (non-ZST).
-The struct may contain zero or more ZST fields, such as `PhantomData`.
-(Note that `#[non_exhaustive]` types do not count as ZSTs for this purpose, even if they *currently* contain no fields with non-zero sizes.)
+The struct must contain exactly one field.
+The field must have a non-zero-sized type (non-ZST).

 Declaring a niche on any item other than a struct declaration results in an error.

-Declaring a niche on a struct containing more or less than one non-zero-sized field results in an error.
+Declaring a niche on a struct containing more or less than one field results in an error.

 Declaring multiple `niche` attributes on a single item, or multiple key-value pairs within a single `niche` attribute, results in an error.

-Declaring a niche on a struct that has any generic parameters affecting the non-zero-sized field results in an error.
+Declaring a niche on a struct that has any generic parameters results in an error.

 Declaring a range niche with an empty range (e.g. `0..0`) results in a warn-by-default lint.
 As with many lints, this lint should be automatically